How To Find Mining Jobs In Australia

 Still, there are mining jobs in Australia for people without a relevant background.

-Even if you have no experience at all you can often get work as a fire watcher or confined space watcher on scheduled maintenance shut downs, or you may be able to talk your way into a few days work as a trades assistant.
+Even if you have no experience at all you can often get work as a fire watcher or confined space watcher on scheduled maintenance shut downs, or you may be able to talk your way into a few days or weeks work as a trades assistant.

 Some Australian mine sites require that you have certain tickets or qualifications (most common requirements are MARCSTA and MWHS-Mine Worker Health Surveillance), but there are also many that don't require anything above their own site specific safety induction.